 Long distance runners?
 Yes, strength helps immensely.
 Being strong means they have improved postural strength which means they can run efficiently for longer distances and times.
 They have more power to push up hills and hit the speed when its advantageous.
 Lifting heavy also combats osteoporosis (a common problem in high volume endurance athletes) and preserves joint integrity, which helps prevent injury.
 However, when its time to peak for a race, resistance training needs to become more of a maintenance activity while running specific strength and speed develops.

 I train a lot of explosive athletes, but they all need a foundation of strength and conditioning if they are going to be able to train effectively for the long term.
 If your football player gets tired after his first hour of practice, he needs to run more.
 If your thrower has great technique, but can’t seem to break past her current plateaus, she probably needs to build a bigger squat, ie stronger hips and back.
 Power specific exercises can help these athletes, especially those who have more general needs, but those for whom power is a specific expression (weightlifters/throwers/sprinters), a lot of their power work needs to be sport specific.

 What if you need to be good at everything?
 Before you spend too much time chasing all the rabbits, start with basic strength and endurance.
 If you can’t run 3 miles without stopping, squat or deadlift your bodyweight for reps, or do a few pullups or pushups without help, you’ve got some work to do.
 Work on those before you declare your training at a standstill and decide to throw ALL the tools into the mix.

 In conclusion, training in all formats can be helpful, but it depends on a lot of factors.
 Timing, goals, foundation, training age, and experience will dictate which tools are more useful than others.
 And getting stronger almost always helps.
-As does hiring a good coach who knows what tools you need to be successful.
+As does hiring a good coach who knows what tools you, the individual, need to be successful.